Download Complete Bulletin (964 KB)

 Agriculture | Agronomy and Crop Sciences | Soil Science

 Leonard, L. (1993), Managing for stubble retention.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4271.